My Honest FrenchPod 101 Review: Should You Use It to Learn French?

 The French reading sections actually feel oddly similar to the listening lessons because they also incorporate video and audio components.

-The text is taken from forms you would typically see in a real-life scenario and vocabulary is broken down to help you read it.
+The text is taken from what you’d typically see in a real-life scenario and vocabulary is broken down to help you read it.
 Then, the audio/visual portions reinforce that information and allow you to read with more fluency.

 I could see these lessons being extremely valuable for people who’ll be visiting a French-speaking country and want to get more familiar with identifying basic personal information (name, address, descriptions of personal items, etc.).

 To test this, I switched my account level to “advanced” and noticed that even the audio was slower than a normal speaking rate.
-Also, the vocabulary was still simpler than I would’ve expected, which was surprising due to FrenchPod101’s extensive vocabulary building exercises.
+Also, the vocabulary was still simpler than I would’ve expected, which was surprising due to FrenchPod101’s extensive vocabulary-building exercises.

 Vocabulary is definitely one of FrenchPod101’s biggest strengths.
 There are flashcards, quizzes, words-of-the-day, word lists, word banks… pretty much anything with “words” and they’ve got it.

 In the flashcards, you have tons of word lists that people can contribute to so you’ll never be at a loss for new terms.

 They’re also broken down by section (pretty specifically, too) making it easy to bundle vocabulary by topic—which is always helpful!

 As I was going through the new vocabulary lists and the quizzes, I understood how someone who might struggle with building their vocabulary could really thrive using this tool.